Nokia 3310 Relaunch, Other Latest Updates From Mobile World Congress 2017

 — The Verge (@verge) February 26, 2017

-Elsewhere in the Mobile World Congress 2017, other big names in the tech industry like LG, BlackBerry, Sony and Samsung also have some latest offerings of their own.
+Elsewhere in the Mobile World Congress 2017, other big names in the tech industry like LG, BlackBerry, Sony, and Samsung also have some latest offerings of their own.

 While Samsung has decided to put off the launch of its flagship smartphone, the Galaxy S8, to a later event on the last week of March, the company introduced two new tablet devices during the Mobile World Congress — the Galaxy Book 10 and Galaxy Book 12.
 They are powered by Intel Core m3 processor and Core i5 processor, respectively, and are both running Windows 10, wrote The Verge.